apache/pulsar/site2/website/versioned_docs/version-2.9.x/deploy-bare-metal-multi-cluster.md

 :::

 A Pulsar instance consists of multiple Pulsar clusters working in unison.
-You can distribute clusters across data centers or geographical regions and replicate the clusters amongst themselves using [geo-replication](administration-geo.md).Deploying a  multi-cluster Pulsar instance consists of the following steps:
+You can distribute clusters across data centers or geographical regions and replicate the clusters amongst themselves using [geo-replication](administration-geo.md).
+Deploying a  multi-cluster Pulsar instance consists of the following steps:

 1. Deploying two separate ZooKeeper quorums: a local quorum for each cluster in the instance and a configuration store quorum for instance-wide tasks
 2. Initializing cluster metadata for each cluster